• Skip to primary navigation

 Did I mention this before?
 I love Thai flavours and these little chicken and pork Thai meatballs really pack a punch.
 They are full of the taste of Thailand - lemongrass, garlic, ginger, chilli, coriander.
 Pair them with a creamy homemade satay sauce for a taste sensation you'll want to experience over and over again.

-These Thai meatballs are ideal for making mid-week when you don’t have much time.
+These Thai meatballs are ideal for making mid-week when you don't have much time.
 Just serve them with steamed pak choi or broccoli and a bowl of white rice for a quick and easy supper.
-They also make a great starter served with the bowl of dipping sauce.
+They also make a great starter served with a bowl of dipping sauce.
 You could even make smaller meatballs and put them on cocktail sticks for the perfect plate of party nibbles.

 How to make Thai Meatballs with Satay Sauce